-EXCLUSIVE: ECB extends first data haul deadline to give banks extra time
+Exclusive: ECB extends first data haul deadline to give banks extra time

-LONDON/VIENNA, Nov 5 (Reuters) - The European Central Bank has eased the first deadline for lenders to submit data to be used in its assessment of eurozone banks after some banks said they did not have enough time to meet the demands.
+LONDON/VIENNA (Reuters) - The European Central Bank has eased the first deadline for lenders to submit data to be used in its review of eurozone banks after some banks said they did not have enough time to meet the demands.

-The extension underscores the challenge the central bank faces in carrying out a broad review of Europe’s banking to eliminate doubts after five years of crisis and highlight weak spots and before it takes over as banking supervisor in late 2014.

 “The preliminary data request was a nightmare for most people,” one banker with an international consultancy firm with insight into several banks’ experience.
 “It’s a very complicated piece of work.”

 The data covers measures of liquidity and funding, the source said.
-It was requested from the eurozone’s 128 largest banking groups, including Deutsche Bank, Santander and Societe Generale, via their national supervisors.
+It was requested from the eurozone’s 128 largest banking groups, including Deutsche Bank (DBKGn.DE), Santander (SAN.MC) and Societe Generale (SOGN.PA), via their national supervisors.
 It is not clear which banks have been given more time.

 An official with a European bank said her institution had been asked for a large amount of data by the ECB and was finding the request “especially tough” because it included data that banks do not collect.